TCDSU Council votes to hold preferendum to have stance on united Ireland

 The motion was brought before the SU Council tonight

 Trinity College Dublin Students’ Union (TCDSU) has voted to hold a preferendum on taking a stance on supporting the unity of Ireland.
-The motion was proposed by Naomi Walsh, JS Psychology Class Representative, and seconded by Cornelious Lenthe, JS BESS Class Representative.
+The motion was proposed by Naomi Walsh, Junior Sophister Psychology class representative, and seconded by Cornelious Lenthe, Junior Sophister BESS class representative.

 The motion read: “Northern Ireland has never been closer to having a referendum.
 It’s fast becoming a student issue.
 Council mandates TCDSU to hold a preferendum to have a stance on the reunification of Ireland, with three options in the preferendum, these being neutrality, reunification or to oppose unification.”

-BESS Student Conall Moran presented the discussion item before council, arguing that in the post-Brexit political landscape, Republic and Northern Irish relations will become an increasingly student issue due to the potential implementation of a hard border.
+BESS student Conall Moran presented the issue as a discussion item before Council, arguing that in the post-Brexit political landscape, Republic and Northern Irish relations will become an increasingly student issue due to the potential implementation of a hard border.

 UK Prime Minister Theresa May stated in a keynote speech in January that maintaining the Common Travel Area (CTA) between the two countries will be a priority in negotiations with the EU, according to the Irish Times.
 However, due to the uncertainty of the outcome of the UK’s negotiations with Europe it remains as a primary concern to Irish citizens both sides of the border.